 What will I be doing?

-You will develop your construction knowledge and skills using a blend of theoretical, collaborative and practical methods.
+You will develop your knowledge and skills using a blend of theoretical, collaborative and practical methods.
 These include:

 - Studio projects, both individual and group-based